 The COS API exposes the availability of files identified by their hash across different origins.
-The purpose is to enable efficient sharing of large files (for example, AI models, highly popular JavaScript libraries, Wasm modules) to reduce redundant downloads and storage.
-Exposing this information is optionally subject to user consent, depending on the user agent’s policy.
+The purpose is to enable efficient sharing of common files (for example, AI models, highly popular JavaScript libraries, Wasm modules) to reduce redundant downloads and storage.

-Yes, possibly after user consent, the API exposes only the existence of a file with a known hash and provides read access to it.
+Yes, the API exposes only the existence of a file with a known hash and provides read access to it.
+By default, exposure is limited to Same-Site contexts.
 No additional metadata is exposed.
-Write access is always granted, just like any page can freely store arbitrary data until its storage quota is reached in other storage mechanisms like the bucket file system (origin private file system), IndexedDB, or the Cache API.
-User agents that allow third-party cookies by default may consider exposing this API without a prompt.
+Write access is always granted, analogously to how pages may freely store data until their quota is exhausted in mechanisms such as the Origin Private File System, IndexedDB, or the Cache API.
+The optional origins field allows developers to further minimize exposure by restricting resource access to a trusted set of origins.
+Global sharing of resources is strictly an opt-in operation.
+User agents that disallow third-party cookies by default are expected not to expose the COS API.

 Possibly.
 If a COS file is only used on a couple of websites, a site can discover that the user visited those sites by checking for the file’s presence.
-The attacker site would need to probe hashes of resources it’s interested in, which the user agent may optionally allow the user to approve by granting permission to do so.
-One such attack could be checking for the presence of highly popular JavaScript libraries, deriving that the user visits sites using specific frameworks.
-In user agents that allow third-party cookies, this information may already be exposed.
+The attacker site would need to probe hashes of resources it’s interested in, for which the user agent may return a false negative.
+One such attack could be checking for the presence of a specific niche JavaScript library only used on certain sites.
+The origins field specifically addresses this by allowing resources to be hidden from any origin not explicitly listed by the storer, reducing the attack surface.

 No.

 Yes.
 Files stored in COS persist across sessions.
-However, their access is gated by optional user consent or user agent approval, and user agents can manage eviction policies to maintain control over this state.
+User agents may manage eviction policies to maintain control over this state and offer manual management options.

 No.